Staff Dual-Affiliations

 Policies should be in place to identify dual-affiliations and conflicts of interest and to support staff to ensure their University work and overseas affiliations can work together.
 Institutions should promote a culture of vigilance, risk minimisation and support to identify vulnerabilities, particularly for staff working in high-risk research areas.

-The University policy on Disclosure of Interest require all staff to disclose other appointments, consultancies or honorary positions held either in the UK or overseas where there is a perceived or actual conflict.
+The University policy on Disclosure of Interest requires all staff to disclose other appointments, consultancies or honorary positions held either in the UK or overseas where there is a perceived or actual conflict.
 Universities must ensure independent academic research is safeguarded, staff are clear on their responsiblities to the University and aware of UK legislation which affects their role at the University.

 Back to: Legal & Governance